Bao-Bui/VS_segmentation_correction/README.md

 Notes:
 * All the items below were performed on a Windows 10 machine.
 * The following procedure only works for contrast-enhanced-T1-weghted scans.
 Although one can perform tumor segmentation on T2 scans using the model provided in `Step 1`, the brainstem segmentation model used in `Step 2` was trained on only T1 images.
-* You're more than welcome to create a Docker container of the following procedures!
-Please let me know, actually :)

 ## Step 1: VS Segmentation
 The model used was that of Kujawa et al., 2024.